 Lockers are available for your use; however, they are not issued to you.
-You may self-select ONE locker by attaching a personal lock no earlier than lunch time the first day of school.
+You may self-select ONE locker by attaching a personal lock no earlier than lunchtime on the first day of school.
 You must then register your selection with school staff during lunch in front of the main office.
 Any locks put on lockers prior to the first day of school are subject to being cut off.
 Lynbrook High School is not responsible for lost or stolen items.
-LOST & FOUND IS LOCATED IN THE MAIN OFFICE NEAR THE BACK ENTRANCE.
+Lost & Found is located in the Office.
 Please check with the Guidance Secretary for assistance.